 Signs and Symptoms of CKD Stage 1

-If you’ve been reading up on chronic kidney disease (CKD), you’ve probably seen over and over again that the early stages of chronic kidney disease – one, two, and often even three – are largely without symptoms.
+If you’ve been reading up on chronic kidney disease (CKD), you’ve probably seen over and over again that the early kidney disease stages – one, two, and often even three – are largely without symptoms.

 So how do you know you have it?
 What does it mean to have a disease without symptoms?